papicella/BluemixSpringBootJPA/README.md

-<h1> Apples Cloud Foundry Spring Boot / Spring Data JPA / Thymeleaf demo </h1>
+<h1> IBM Bluemix - Spring Boot / Spring Data JPA / Thymeleaf demo </h1>

 The following demo shows how to bind to a MYSQL service from a data bound Spring Boot [Spring Data JPA].
 This ensures you don't have to write any code to retrieve the bound data source connection details as